Jay-Jay Feeney

-Jay-Jay Feeney (previously Jay-Jay Harvey; born 28 March 1974) is a New Zealand media personality, podcast studio director and former radio host.
+Jay-Jay Feeney (previously Jay-Jay Harvey; born 28 March 1974) is a New Zealand podcast co-host of How To Have Sex, media personality, podcast studio director and former radio host.
 She previously was a co-host for More FM's drive show, Jay-Jay & Flynny Driving You Home, with Paul Flynn.
 She has spent the majority of her career at The Edge, mostly on its breakfast show, until she left in December 2017.
-Feeney currently is a director for PodLab.
+Feeney currently is a co-director for PodLab with Dom Harvey.

 Early life

 Feeney was born Jacqulyn-Joanne Barbara Feeney on 28 March 1974, to Robynne Andersen.
 Her mother Robynne married Gary Feeney who later raised Feeney as his own daughter even though Robynne and Gary separated when Jay-Jay was four years old.

 When Feeney was 37 years old she found her biological father on social media.
 Since meeting him, she has acquired five more half-siblings to then finding out that she has ten in total.
 She grew up in Hamilton and New Plymouth.
 She changed her name via Deed Poll in 2014 from Jacqulyn-Joanne to Jay-Jay.